IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“There was difficulty reconciling the Newtonian theory of gravitation with its instantaneous propagation of forces with the requirements of special relativity; and Einstein working on this difficulty was led to a generalization of his relativity—which was probably the greatest scientific discovery that was ever made.”

 >“The underlying physical laws necessary for the mathematical theory of a large part of physics and the whole of chemistry are thus completely known, and the difficulty is only that the exact application of these laws leads to equations much too complicated to be soluble.
 It therefore becomes desirable that approximate practical methods of applying quantum mechanics should be developed, which can lead to an explanation of the main features of complex atomic systems without too much computation.”

+>“It seems that if one is working from the point of view of getting beauty in one's equations, and if one has really a sound insight, one is on a sure line of progress.”

 >“Einstein was always rather hostile to guantum mechanics.
 How can one understand this?
 I think it is very easy to understand, because Einstein had been proceeding on different lines, lines of pure geometry.
 He had been developing geometrical theories and had achieved enormous success.
 It is only natural that he should think that further problems of physics should be solved by further development of geometrical ideas.
 How, to have a x b not equal to b x a is something that does not fit in very well with geometrical ideas; hence his hostility to it.”